taoj/Udemy-ML/note.md

-#Note
+# Note

 ## What is so called linear regression?
-It's call about coefficient.
+It's all about coefficient.
 As long as coefficient can be formed as b0, b1 ... bn that's linear.
 It's not about variables.
 In ML, after we determine model, coefficients are what we need to figure.